-MICS is an advanced technique for cataract surgery in which an incision less than 1.8 mm is made with the aim of being minimally invasive and quicker to heal as compared to procedures like FLACS or phacoemulsification.
+MICS is an advanced technique for cataract surgery in which an incision less than 1.8 mm is made to be minimally invasive and quicker to heal as compared to procedures like FLACS or phacoemulsification.
 In this procedure, the lens is completely removed and replaced with a clear artificial lens.
 Any person with any grade of severity of cataract is suitable for this procedure.
 MICS is a highly sophisticated cataract procedure that demands high precision from surgeons but is also proven to have better results and minimal disruption of daily life.
-The entire procedure is performed under local anaesthesia and takes about 10-15 minutes to be completed.
+The entire procedure is performed under local anesthesia and takes about 10-15 minutes to be completed.

 Post-operative care and recovery